MerchantPug/dieyourway-docs/docs/index.md

 Thank you Apace for making Calio and Apoli of which this mod heavily utilises both.

 ## General Information
-* This entire documentation is accurate to version 1.2.1 of DieYourWay.
 * Nearly every Apoli condition is included in DieYourWay without Apoli.
-The exceptions to this is anything that involve Apoli's powers/actions.
+The exceptions to this is anything that involve Apoli's powers/actions or PlayerAbilityLib.

 ## Helpful Resources
 - [Origins/Apoli Documentation](https://origins.readthedocs.io/en/latest/)